grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and fixes in PTAI 22.7.1
+## Enhancements and fixes in PTAI 22.9.2

-This release focuses on enhancements to ad performance logging with introduction of avail related metrics for DASH workflows.
+This release focuses on enhancements to ad performance logging with respect to Ad call and Avail logging.

+For other fixes and details, see [Ad Insertion Release Notes](/help/release-notes/ptai-22x-release-notes.md).

 ## Fixes in TVSDK 3.15 Android

 This release provides fix to an issue where application crashes when creative tag is missing or when [!UICONTROL url CDATA] is empty in [!UICONTROL VAST] response.

-For other fixes and details, see [Ad Insertion Release Notes](/help/release-notes/ptai-21x-release-notes.md).
+For other fixes and details, see [TVSDK for Android Release Notes](/help/release-notes/tvsdk-3x-android.md)

 ## Enhancements and fixes in TVSDK 3.13 iOS